Gray135/customer-engagement-strategy/README.md

 ## Dashboard Preview

-The dashboard connects Excel logic, SQL structuring, and Power BI visuals to simulate how a CS Ops or retention team might prioritize outreach.
+This dashboard connects Excel logic, SQL structure, and Power BI visuals to simulate how a CS Ops or retention team might prioritize outreach.
-It highlights how CLV, engagement, satisfaction, and escalation risk interact across customer segments.

 ### Key Metrics